books

 -180.
 Propagation of the Cherry

-The selection of stocks and propagation by budding and grafting are given in Chapter VII (Propagation By Budding And Grafting) ...
+The selection of stocks and propagation by budding and grafting are given in Chapter VII (Propagation By Budding And Grafting) and the transplanting, spacing, ...

 -The Plum